André Verroken: Life

 Verroken grew up in the Flemish Ardennes in Flanders (Belgium) where he, like his father, was trained as a furniture maker.
 After marrying Françoise Willecomme and moving to Brussels where he follows an education at Sint-Lucas School of Architecture and becomes an interior architect and furniture designer.
-In Brussels he became the father of 3 children : Hendrik (1964), Jan (1965) and Inge (1970).
-In 1967-1968 he teaches Interior Architecture at the Imelda Institute in Brussels.
-In 1968 he expanded his career as an interior architect from his home and office in Schaerbeek.
-In 1969 he designs seating furniture for Spectrum in the Netherlands and meets the Dutch designer Martin Visser whom he will call his first great teacher.
+In Brussels, he became the father of 3 children : Hendrik (1964), Jan (1965) and Inge (1970).
+In 1967-1968 he taught Interior Architecture at the Imelda Institute in Brussels.
+In 1968, he expanded his career as an interior architect from his home and office in Schaerbeek.
+The next year in 1969, he designed seating furniture for Spectrum in the Netherlands and meets the Dutch designer Martin Visser whom he will call his first great teacher.
 In the same year he also befriended the constructivist painter Marcel-Henri Verdren.

-In 1983 he moves to Ghent, with his new partner and manager of a fabric store Arlette Gesquiere, and starts making visual work as a derivative of his furniture designs.
+In 1983, he moves to Ghent, with his new partner and manager of a fabric store Arlette Gesquiere, and starts making visual work as a derivative of his furniture designs.
 In 1983/1984 he became one of the founders and managing director of the Association of Flemish Designers (VVVO).
-In 1985 he befriends the Basque sculptor Eduardo Chillida to whom he will dedicate a table and furniture design, which in turn will result (in 2007) in a partly posthumous double exhibition Chillida-Verroken.
+In 1985, he befriends the Basque sculptor Eduardo Chillida to whom he will dedicate a table and furniture design, which in turn will result (in 2007) in a partly posthumous double exhibition Chillida-Verroken.
 Eventually he moves to Maarkedal where he converts a small warehouse into a design studio and further focuses on designing furniture and visual work.
-In 2002 he received the Henry van de Velde Prize for Career from the then Flemish Institute for Independent Entrepreneurship (VIZO).
+In 2002, he received the Henry van de Velde Prize for Career from the then Flemish Institute for Independent Entrepreneurship (VIZO).
 In 2016, the municipal council of Maarkedal created a "Special Prize André Verroken" in the context of Z +, a competition for designers, awarded once in 2017.